Clicker Training as Easy as 1-2-3

 When a dog is rewarded for a behavior, it will often repeat the behavior in the hope of another reward.

 Interestingly for people, reinforcement is often the reason for addictive behaviors.

 The term for use of the machine is Positive Reinforcement.
 The reinforcement in this instance is the pay-out.
-The behavior being reinforced, is the act of keep putting the money back in.

 When we use a clicker during dog training we can replace the pay-out with a click and treat.
 We can also replace the behavior of paying into the machine, with any behavior that we want to teach to the dog.